Components Publication

 -

-The continuous delivery pipelines work for the primary and all mirror platforms.
+The continuous delivery pipelines work for the primary and the mirror platforms.
 The build uses the eclipse-temurin Java distribution.
 This docker image is based on Ubuntu.
-The installation of additional packages is therefore simplified [2].
+The installation of additional packages is therefore simplified [4].

 The synchronization is performed with the command